NRI Income Tax & Compliance

 • Depending on the comparisons, the system makes appropriate adjustments under Section 143(1) to determine your final tax liability or refund.

 • The changes are made only after the department informs you of the proposed adjustments through email or in writing.
-They use the contact details that you have mentioned in your return to connect with you and send these details.
+They use the contact details you provided in your return to connect with you and send these details.

-• If you respond within 30 days of receiving the intimation, your inputs will be considered before making the final adjustments.
+• If you respond within 30 days of receiving the intimation, your inputs will be considered before the final adjustments are made.
 If not, the proposed adjustments will be finalized and incorporated.

 • Once your final liability is calculated, the system adjusts it against TDS, advance tax, and any other relief under Section 90 or 91.